KS1 maths SATs: what is tested in the Y2 assessments

 Key Stage 1 SATs are taken by children at the end of Year 2.
 They're administered so that teachers can see how much progress children have made throughout the Key Stage.
 They also help to identify which children are below or above average for their year group so they can be given extra support.

-From 2016, children will take two separate maths SATs: arithmetic and reasoning.
+Since 2016, children have taken two separate KS1 maths SATs: arithmetic and reasoning.

 15 + 9 = ______

 36 - 20 = _____